 From Ya'an, the northern route went through other towns and cities, but we don't recommend any town as worth a special visit (see the next section) except Ya'an for the tea and the Bifengxia Panda Base.

 Bifengxia has over 20 giant pandas.
 People can volunteer to clean the pens and feed them.
 The base is located in a forest with waterfalls and good scenery that makes spending time there pleasant.
-People like to hold the baby pandas.

 There are numerous plantations in the region.
 You can get delicious Ya'an and Pu'er tea everywhere.